What Depression Medication Is Right For Me?

 What is depression?

-To understand medication for depression, it can be vital to know what depression is.
-It can be healthy and normal to feel sad or experience a negative frame of mind for a short time.
+Understanding the symptoms of depression may help you understand what symptoms medications for the condition can target.
+Feeling sad or experiencing a negative frame of mind for a short time can be healthy and normal.
 However, clinical depression is different and causes moderate to severe functional difficulties.
-Conditions like major depressive disorder (MDD) last for two weeks or more, and conditions like persistent depressive disorder (PDD) can last for over two years.
+Disorders like major depressive disorder (major depression) last for two weeks or more, and persistent depressive disorder (PDD) can last for over two years.

 Clinical depression, sometimes called major depression, can only be diagnosed by a licensed counselor, therapist, or doctor.
-Depression medications are managed, which means that to obtain them, you will need to speak to a doctor, like a psychiatrist, to determine what medication may work best for your symptoms.
+Depression medications are considered controlled substances.
+To be prescribed medication, individuals can speak to a doctor, like a psychiatrist, to determine what medication may work best for their symptoms.

 Considerations before taking antidepressants